Axis1991/MonthlyBudget/readme.md

 ## Usage

 Log in and type your expenses.
 The program counts the sum and lets you mark the satisfaction of a well made purchase.

-It is my first project and is under development.
+This is my first project and is under development.

 ## License